-A Tree is a connected, acyclic undirected graph.
+A tree is a connected, acyclic undirected graph.
 Statistically, most interview graph problems are about connected and undirected graphs.
-So for simplicity, we're gonna define a tree as a graph without cycle.
+So for simplicity, we're gonna define a tree as a graph without any cycle.
 The search algorithms we have learned in tree modules are applicable to graphs as well.

-Hopefully, by this point, you are very familiar with DFS on tree and BFS on tree.
-Since the difference between a tree and a graph is the potential of having a cycle, we just have to handle this situation.
+Hopefully, by this point, you are very familiar with DFS on trees and BFS on trees.
+Since the difference between a tree and a graph is the possibility of having a cycle, we just have to handle this situation.
 We use an extra

 visited can be any data structure that can answer existence queries quickly.
 For example, a hash set or an array where each element maps to a vertex in the graph can both do this in constant time.